Tools you’ll need (other than your hair dye!):

-Dyes can be messy and stain stuff!
+Prep Your Station: Hair coloring at home is fun, but can definitely get messy!
 To prevent your entire bathroom from looking like a modern art piece, we recommend you put away anything nearby that’s made of fabric and can potentially be stained.
 This includes bath towels, bathmats, cute headbands, etc.

-Dye may accidentally sprinkle on and stay there.
-Better to be safe than have unintentionally multicolored towels!
-Though, we do recommend you have a designated hair dyeing towel.
-(Avoid using mom’s nice ones!)
+Also, we’d recommend using a dark towel or rag towel as your designated ‘hair towel’ for the day (Avoid using mom’s nice ones!).
 Next, line your area with either paper towels or newspaper—sort of what you would do if you were painting, because technically you are!

 While you dye, wear a comfy shirt you don’t mind getting messed up.
 For no-fuss, salon-like coverage, you can also buy a hair dye cape.

 Prep Your Hair : For all dyes, including our Unicorn Hair Collection, we highly recommend doing a strand test at least 48 hours before your dyeing session.
 A strand test shows how the color will actually look on your hair, as well as uncover any surprise allergic reactions you definitely want to avoid.

 LC TIP: Make sure your hair is clean, unconditioned, and dry.
 While wearing protective gloves and clothing, add dye to a 1-inch strand of hair that’s in a less-visible area (try 2 inches above the ear, toward the back).
 Leave dye in for the recommended amount of time, then rinse.
 If you’re not happy with the results, or just want to tone down the color, try one of our hair mixers to nail your desired hue!
 Our Unicorn Hair Mixer in Dilute will provide lighter results.